 An official with the Berkshire County Sheriff's Communication Center, which dispatches emergency calls countywide, confirmed Saturday's report of a "cougar sighting," but he referred all inquiries to the Sheffield Police Department.
-A phone message left on the department's answering machine last night was not immediately returned.

 Even though state wildlife officials say it's highly unlikely Berkshire County is suddenly home to a burgeoning mountain lion population the big cats were last known to roam these parts in the mid-19th century this is not the first time the county has caught cougar fever.

 The last flurry of reported sightings occurred in 2000, with the bulk of calls coming from South County residents, including Georgiana C. O'Connell, a former Monterey selectwoman.

 O'Connell, in a January 2000 interview with The Eagle, said she witnessed "a powerful, large cat with a tawny coat, a long tail and muscles" casually walk into a Monterey field that winter.

 She was one of dozens of South County residents who reported seeing mountain lions also known as cougars, catamounts, panthers or pumas, depending on what part of the world you live in roaming the byways of Berkshire County in the late-1990s through 2000, according to law-enforcement and wildlife officials, who still receive occasional reports.

 Although footprints said to resemble those of a mountain lion were reportedly discovered in Beartown State Forest in 2000, Massachusetts Department of Fisheries & Wildlife officials remain confident that most of the reports they receive are either cases of mistaken identity or possible sightings of creatures that escaped captivity, such as cats that had been kept as so-called exotic pets.